 Tom Lefevre '04 has left his job with Dick's Sporting Goods in Pittsburgh is heading to Boston to earn an MBA at MIT.

 Sam Morris '04 is a drummer for Philadelphia rockers Flightschool, a four-piece band that, as described on their website, "blends straight rock with blues and jam influences anchored by a two-headed guitar attack."
 Check out their website for their summer tour.

 Alex Zimmerman ’04 is a freelance writer whose work focuses on police accountability, LGBT issues, public health, and transportation.
 Alex's work has appeared in the Village Voice, Vice, Atlas Obscura, and the investigative non-profit PublicSource.
 It has also been featured on NPR affiliate WESA's Essential Pittsburgh.
 Alex lives in Brooklyn.
-Here is a recent article he wrote for The Atlantic.
+Here is an article he wrote for The Atlantic.

 Sharell Bryant '06 is a software engineer in New York City.
 Sharell graduated from the University of Pennsylvania with a B.A. in cognitive science.

 Fadwa Kingsbury '06 has returned to the States after working in Argentina for two years as program director for InSitu Programs, which works with universities to conduct educational and cultural study programs in Latin America and Spain.
 Fadwa is living and working in San Francisco.